Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

-To clearly illustrate the behavior of the effective FI $p_{f}F_{f}^{(n)}$, we plot it as a function of the postselection angle $\theta_{f}$ for different coupling strength parameters $\lambda$ in Fig. \ref{fig:WAV-FI and QFI}.
-As shown in Fig. \ref{fig:WAV-FI and QFI}, for the optimal choice of $\theta_{f}$, the effective FI $p_{f}F_{f}^{(n)}$ attains the WVA-QFI value $F_{tot}$.
-For other values of $\theta_{f}$, the effective FI is always lower than the WVA-QFI (see the black solid curves in Fig. \ref{fig:WAV-FI and QFI}).
+To clearly illustrate the behavior of the effective FI $p_{f}F_{f}^{(ph)}$, we plot it as a function of the postselection angle $\theta_{f}$ for different interaction strength parameters $\lambda$ in Fig. \ref{fig:WVA-FI and QFI}.
+The plotting parameters are the same as those in Ref. \citep{PhysRevA.106.022619}, allowing for a direct comparison between SPACS and coherent states as meter under the same postselected measurement scheme.
+As shown in Fig. \ref{fig:WVA-FI and QFI}, for the optimal choice of $\theta_{f}$, the effective FI $p_{f}F_{f}^{(ph)}$can attain the WVA-QFI value $F_{tot}$.
+For other values of $\theta_{f}$, the effective FI is always lower than the WVA-QFI (see the black solid curves in Fig. \ref{fig:WVA-FI and QFI}).

-In the above discussions, we have considered the FI in the context of postselected measurements.
-Here, we consider the conventional measurement (cm) without postselection.
-For a system prepared in the basis state $\vert e\rangle$ (or $\vert g\rangle$), the interaction strength $\lambda$ becomes encoded into the meter state after the interaction between the meter and the measured system.
-Initially, the meter is in the state $\vert\Phi_{i}\rangle=\gamma\hat{a}^{\dagger}\vert\alpha\rangle$, and following time evolution, it transforms into the final state $\vert\Phi_{cm}\rangle$.
-The final meter state is: